greenboxal/doggohub/doc/administration/container_registry.md

 Please take this into consideration before configuring the Container Registry for the first time.

-### Configure Container Registry under an existing GitLab domain
+### Configure Container Registry under an existing DoggoHub domain

-If the Registry is configured to use the existing GitLab domain, you can expose the Registry on a port so that you can reuse the existing GitLab TLS certificate.
+If the Registry is configured to use the existing DoggoHub domain, you can expose the Registry on a port so that you can reuse the existing DoggoHub TLS certificate.

-Assuming that the GitLab domain is `https://gitlab.example.com` and the port the Registry is exposed to the outside world is `4567`, here is what you need to set in `gitlab.rb` or `gitlab.yml` if you are using Omnibus GitLab or installed GitLab from source respectively.
+Assuming that the DoggoHub domain is `https://doggohub.example.com` and the port the Registry is exposed to the outside world is `4567`, here is what you need to set in `doggohub.rb` or `doggohub.yml` if you are using Omnibus DoggoHub or installed DoggoHub from source respectively.

 >**Note:**
 Be careful to choose a port different than the one that Registry listens to (`5000` by default),